qeetell-aaaa/aaaaaaab/README.md

-# aaaaaaab
+# aaaaaaab: Package "github.com/qeetell-aaaa/aaaaaaab"

-An assortment of Golang object types and procedures related to the Golang slice.
+Package "github.com/qeetell-aaaa/aaaaaaab" is an assortment of Golang object types and functions related to the Golang slice.